-We currently have no products approved for sale and are investing the substantially all of our efforts and financial resources in the development of our Facilitated Allo-HSCT Therapy, specifically in our lead product candidate, FCR001.
+We currently have no products approved for sale and are investing substantially all of our efforts and financial resources in the development of our Facilitated Allo-HSCT Therapy, specifically in our lead product candidate, FCR001.
 Successful continued development and ultimate regulatory approval of FCR001 for our initial and potential additional indications is critical to the future success of our business.
-We will need to raise sufficient funds for, and successfully enroll and complete, our clinical development programs of FCR001 for LDKT and additional indications.
+We will need to raise sufficient funds for, and successfully enroll and complete, our clinical development programs of FCR001 for living donor kidney transplantation ("LDKT") and additional indications.